June 12, 2014 Kipelach versus rugelach

 In late twentieth century America, kipfel, particularly with an unleavened cream cheese dough, became better known as rugelach.”

-It seems the original kipfele had a pronounced F that is no longer around in the Hasidic pronunciation, which is kipele.
+kipfele had a pronounced F that is no longer around in the Hasidic pronunciation, which is kipele.

 In the 1933 Crisco Recipes for the Jewish Housewife, there’s a kipfel recipe.
 It calls for a lot of cottage cheese in the dough, something I imagine no one who makes Hasidic kipelach does.
-The pastry is described as “Hungarian half moon cookies.”
+The pastry is described as “Hungarian half-moon cookies.”
 Here’s the recipe.
 The word “filling” is transliterated in Yiddish, already beginning the tradition of adopting English words to Yiddish.

 If anyone makes it, please email me the pictures of the kipfels and let me know how it tastes!